 More Firsts in ‘05

-The NHL returned to action, on Oct.
+The NHL returned to action on Oct.
 5, 2005, after an owners’ lockout forced the cancellation of the 2004-05 season.
-For the first time in league history, all 30 teams play on this night.
+For the first time in league history, all 30 teams play on the same night.

 The first overall pick of the 2004 NHL Entry Draft, Alex Ovechkin, finally made his league debut.
 He gave us a sneak peek of what was to come over the next 15 seasons by scoring two goals in a 3-2 victory over the Columbus Blue Jackets.
 He became the first player in Washington Capitals franchise history to score two goals in his first game.